Modelling and Parameter Estimation for Discretely Observed Fractional Iterated Ornstein--Uhlenbeck Processes: Parameter estimation

 \item $\sqrt{T}\left( \widehat{\lambda }_{T}-\lambda ^{0}\right) \overset{D}{ \rightarrow }N_{q}\left( 0,W_{1}^{-1}\left( \lambda ^{0}\right) W_{2}^{{}}\left( \lambda ^{0}\right) W_{1}^{-1}\left( \lambda ^{0}\right) \right) $ when $T\rightarrow +\infty $ \end{itemize}

 where $N_{q}(.,.)$ denotes the $q-$dimensional Gaussian law and the matrices $W_{1}\left( \lambda ^{0}\right) $ and $W_{2}\left( \lambda ^{0}\right) $ are defined by where

 \end{theorem}

-In the following theorem, we show that it is possible to take a discretized version of $U_T$ and $I_T$, and using $\left( \widehat{H},\widehat{\sigma }\right)$ instead of (\ref{sigmagorro}) and (\ref{Hgorro}) insted of $(\sigma^0, H^0)$, we obtain the same consistency result at the cost to adding a hypothesis about the speed with which $T_n$ tends to infinity and the need to change the function $w$.
+In the following theorem, we show the main theoretical result of this work that we will show that works well in the simulations (Section 4), and we use in the applications to real data (Section 6), that is, it is possible to take a discretized version of $U_T$ and $I_T$, and using $\left( \widehat{H},\widehat{\sigma }\right)$ (given in (\ref{sigmagorro}) and (\ref{Hgorro})) instead of $(\sigma^0, H^0)$, we obtain the same consistency result at the cost to adding a hypothesis about the speed with which $T_n$ tends to infinity and the need to change the function $w$.
+In this way, we can estimate all the parameters consistenly in a FOU$(p)$ process observed in an equiespacied sample of $[0,T].$

 \begin{theorem} Suppose $X_{\Delta },X_{2\Delta },X_{3\Delta },...,X_{n\Delta }$ is an equispaced sample in $\left[ 0;T\right] $ of some $\left\{ X_{t}\right\} _{t\in \mathbb{R} }\sim $ \\ FOU$\left( \lambda _{1}^{\left( p_{1}\right) },...,\lambda _{q}^{\left( p_{q}\right) },\sigma ,H\right) $ where $ p_{1}+p_{2}+...+p_{q}=p $.
 Suppose further that $\left( \lambda ,\sigma ,H\right) \in \Lambda \times \left[ \sigma_1,\sigma_2\right] \times \left[ h_1,h_2\right] $ where $ \sigma_1>0, $ $0<h_1<h_2<1,$ and $\Lambda \subset \left \{\lambda \in \mathbb{R}^q \ : \ 0<\lambda_1 < \lambda_2<...<\lambda_q \right \} $ is compact.
 We call $\left( \lambda ^{0},\sigma ^{0},H^{0}\right) \in \overset{o }{\Lambda }\times \left( \sigma_1,\sigma_2\right) \times \left( h_1,h_2\right) $ the real vector of parameters.
 Define the weight function $w(x)=\frac{|x|^a}{1+|x|^b}$ where $a\geq 2p$ and $b \geq a+3$.